pa-0/vscode-wiki/Roadmap.md

 ### Full Stack + Node Examples

-* Work with the Salsa language service to deliver experiences such as automatic detection of .d.ts files, Angular IntelliSense, and diagnostics on project configuration files
+* Work with the TypeScript team on the Salsa language service which powers our JavaScript and TypeScript editing experiences to:
+    * Automatic detection of .d.ts files to enable IntelliSense "out of the box"
+    * Angular IntelliSense
+    * Diagnostics on project configuration files (`jsconfig.json`, `tsconfig.json`)
-* Node Debugger: step over uninteresting (generated) code
+* Node Debugger: Step over uninteresting (generated) code
-* Improved npm support and help to keep the package.json consistent with the installed node modules
+* Improved npm support and help to keep the `package.json` consistent with the installed node modules

 ## Summary